Achieve Mastery of Medical Concepts

 Physical exam

 Nose Nose The nose is the human body’s primary organ of smell and functions as part of the upper respiratory system.
 The nose may be best known for inhaling oxygen and exhaling carbon dioxide, but it also contributes to other important functions, such as tasting.
 The anatomy of the nose can be divided into the external nose and the nasal cavity.
-Nose and Nasal Cavity: Anatomy and throat Throat The pharynx is a component of the digestive system that lies posterior to the nasal cavity, oral cavity, and larynx.
+Nose Anatomy (External & Internal) and throat Throat The pharynx is a component of the digestive system that lies posterior to the nasal cavity, oral cavity, and larynx.
 The pharynx can be divided into the oropharynx, nasopharynx, and laryngopharynx.
 Pharyngeal muscles play an integral role in vital processes such as breathing, swallowing, and speaking.
 Pharynx: Anatomy exam:

 • Halitosis Halitosis An offensive, foul breath odor resulting from a variety of causes such as poor oral hygiene, dental or oral infections, or the ingestion of certain foods.
 Oral Cancer